 Before you can file for divorce in Michigan, you or your spouse must have lived in the state for at least 180 days.
 Also, one spouse must have lived in the county where the divorce papers are filed for at least ten days.
 In rare circumstances, you may be able to have the 10-day county residence requirement waived when you meet specific requirements.

 You may need certain supporting information to complete child support, alimony, custody, parenting plan, asset and debt division, and other related negotiations.
-The more thorough you are in advance, the smoother these discussions should go as you drill down to the details.
+The more thorough you are on the front end, the smoother these discussions should go as you drill down to the details.

 Complete the Initial Paperwork